All About Exercise and Stress

-Exercise and stress: Tips for incorporating activity in to your daily routine.
+Exercise and stress: 4 important rules for your daily routine.

 Next, set aside 10 mins in your day to do an activity which elevates your heart rate and makes you break out into a sweat.
 This could be something simple such as taking a brisk walk to the store or parking your car further away from your destination so you can take a brisk walk the rest of the way.
 Over time increase the duration and intensity of your activity.